Tuesday, September 24, 2013

 Today I will do just .....
 NOTHING!

-During the last day of any of my holidays, I try to take time out just to relax and laze around After all, that's what holidays are for - to wind down and rejuvenate before going back home to the grinding mill.
-There's no point in returning home all tired, and needing to take a holiday from the Holiday.
+During the last day of any of my holidays, I try to take time out just to relax and laze around.
+After all, that's what holidays are for - to wind down and rejuvenate before going back home to the grinding mill.
+There's no point in returning home all tired and needing to take a holiday from the Holiday.

 NOTHING TIME AT THE HOTEL

-While Lynn and the others woke up earlier, I slept in late then went for a nice extended hotel buffet breakfast.
+While Lynn and the others woke up earlier, I slept in late and then went for a nice extended hotel buffet breakfast.
 They really do serve good food here - a range of local, Western and fusion fare.

 Oil painting of boats in the town canal.